Skip to main content

 Immediate Biological Shifts

-Within days of implementing strict evening and morning light exposure, individuals often report noticeable improvements.
+Within days of implementing strict evening light hygiene and morning light exposure, individuals often report noticeable improvements.
 Sleep onset latency decreases, and sleep quality improves.
 The body begins to establish a more robust cortisol rhythm, leading to greater morning alertness and reduced evening anxiety.
 Melatonin production normalizes, enhancing the body’s antioxidant defenses.
 These rapid adaptations reflect the inherent plasticity of the circadian system.

 Mid-Term System Recalibration